Semtomer/GAD1003-Final/README.md

 https://github.com/Semtomer - Tolga YILMAZ
 https://www.instagram.com/umt.k0ry - Umut Koray Özyer

 The details of the given project are as follows:

+Final Project
 There is a betting game with 3 games.

 The first game is Horse racing.
 In the game, the player bets on 8 different odds on 8 different horses.